LET’S DIG DEEPER INTO THE SCENARIO.

 China has a growing market for cross-border shopping.
 In fact, the Chinese cross-border ecommerce is worth around $60 billion.
 However, the interference of the government might slow down the rate to a certain extent.
 Once the legal loophole that is created by the backdoor allowing Chinese consumers to circumvent regulatory issues is handled, the sales are going to rise again.
 There is both loss of tax revenue as well as pressure from the retailers at home that are forcing the Government to take regulatory measures.

 Cross-border ecommerce growth in Australia maintains a steady rise because of online shoppers who are fond of buying mostly clothing online.
-The cross-border ecommerce marketplaces dealing in the clothing industry does mention worthy business from Australian customers.
+The cross-border ecommerce marketplaces dealing in the clothing industry does mention-worthy business from Australian customers.

-South East Asia, especially Indonesia and Singapore has an ever-growing global ecommerce sales, which is expected to reach $200 billion by 2025.
-The South East Asian market is also the largest markets of Internet users globally with about 600 million online shoppers, which makes the ecommerce growth even more impactful here.
+South-East Asia, especially Indonesia and Singapore has an ever-growing global ecommerce sales, which is expected to reach $200 billion by 2025.
+The South-East Asian market is also the largest markets of Internet users globally with about 600 million online shoppers, which makes the ecommerce growth even more impactful here.

-Cross-border ecommerce growth is equally noticeable in France where cross-border purchases are among the fastest growing segment.
+Cross-border ecommerce growth is equally noticeable in France where cross-border purchases are among the fastest-growing segment.
 Ecommerce sales take place on a regular basis, 20% of which are made on non-domestic websites.
 However, the transactions of French customers are relatively small compared to the aforementioned countries.

 Thus, cross-border ecommerce is on the rise throughout the world and it is here to stay.
-All that it needs are investment and strategy to create the maximum impact, with an deliberate effort to improve the ROI.
+All that it needs are investment and strategy to create the maximum impact, with a deliberate effort to improve the ROI.